Note: For information about tax credits, please visit our tax credit page by clicking here.

 - Select Parent/Guardian Proxy Access within the Help & Services box.

-- Follow the on-screen instructions to add new proxies and set up authorization to the desired information.
+- Follow the on-screen instructions to add new proxies and set up authorization to the desired information (check the boxes next to the information titles you would like to grant access to).

 Request for Paper Statement

-If you consented to receive the 1098-T form in an electronic format and you subsequently want to request a paper copy, email the request to email@example.com.
-1098-T tax statements will not be faxed, emailed, or handed out in office.
+If you have forgotten your login credentials for TreeHouse, you can have them reset by contacting the Help Desk.
+Printed copies of the 1098-T form will only be mailed to those whose access has been discontinued.
+1098-T tax statements cannot be faxed, emailed, or handed out in office.
 All paper statements will be mailed to the students address on file.
 If a parent or guardian is in need of a 1098-T, it is the students right and responsibility to provide that to them.
 Suggested methods are via mail and through the proxy method described above.